 Some of the most common viruses won’t be cured by antibiotics.
 These include:

 - Colds and runny noses, even if the mucus is thick, yellow or green

 - Most sore throats, with the exception of strep throat

 - Chest colds and bronchitis

-Complicating matters, some illnesses may be bacterial or viral.
+But complicating matters, some illnesses may be bacterial or viral.
 These include:

-- Ear infection
+- Ear infections

-- Sinus infection
+- Sinus infections

 And excessive use of antibiotics is the leading contributor to antibiotic-resistant germs, which means they won’t work when they are really needed.